 The following payments ARE included in your FAC:

 - Wages.
 All wages paid during the FAC period, including overtime, premium time, etc. Gross wages are used, before any deferred compensation or other income tax withholding.
-(For more information on how overtime is used in your FAC, view the overtime tutorial and related handout.)
+(For more information on how overtime is used in your FAC, view the overtime e-learning module and related handout.)

 - Annual leave.
-If your highest consecutive 36 months of compensation includes your last day in the DB plan, then your Final Average Compensation (FAC) formula will include up to 240 hours of accrued annual leave multiplied by the rate of pay as of your termination date.
+If your highest consecutive 36 months of compensation includes your last day in the DB Plan, then your FAC formula will include up to 240 hours of accrued annual leave multiplied by the rate of pay as of your termination date.
 The hours will be paid at separation.

 - Compensatory (comp) time.
 Included when paid at retirement IF your final three consecutive years are used as the FAC.